fredhutchio/git_github_intro/class1.md

 - files containing proprietary or sensitive information, such as personal health information (PHI) and passwords
 - files not necessary to the general project but created by your [operating system](https://gist.github.com/octocat/9257657) or [coding language](https://github.com/github/gitignore)

+> If you're working with a text editor on a Mac,
+> you've probably noticed a file named `.DS_Store` appearing in GitHub Desktop as a new file.
+> This file is created by the operating system,
+> and is a good example of the last type of file to ignore.

 If these files are located in the Git repository,
 Git will continue to include them among files staged for commit.
 We don't want to forget to unstage them,